 It’s been nearly three years since I posted a summary of the current state of cyberbullying research on this blog.
 That post was inspired by my concern that no researchers were included on a panel that testified to the Committee on Education and Labor’s Subcommittee on Healthy Families and Communities on the topic of how teens were using and misusing technology.
 I was troubled then, and remain concerned that quality research about cyberbullying has not been making it into mainstream discussions in the media, even though research in this area has flourished.
 I want to take a moment to update readers on what we know about cyberbullying based on our research – and that of others who have been exploring this problem.

-Over the last decade, Sameer and I have surveyed nearly 15,000 middle and high school students in nine different studies from over 80 different schools throughout the United States.
+Over the last decade, Sameer and I have surveyed more than 20,000 middle and high school students in twelve different studies from over 80 different schools throughout the United States.
 The first two studies were online exploratory samples used to obtain a general understanding of the problem, so the numbers obtained are higher than average and not representative because they only include online teens who volunteered to participate.
 Our seven most recent studies, however, have all been random samples of known populations in schools so we can be fairly confident in the reliability and validity of the data obtained (click here for more information about the methodology).
-Overall, about 24% of the students we have surveyed over the last seven studies have told us that they have been cyberbullied at some point in their lifetimes.
+Overall, about 28% of the students we have surveyed over the last ten studies have told us that they have been cyberbullied at some point in their lifetimes.
 About 8% said they were cyberbullied in the 30 days preceding the survey.
 Similarly, about 16% of those who we surveyed admitted that they had cyberbullied others at some point in their lifetimes (about 6% in the most recent 30 days).